rmarquis/rmarquis/README.md

 - 🔭 I'm interested in Data Science and Machine Learning
 - 🧭 See my [ML / DL / AI Engineering / NLP / GANs specialization certificates](https://rmarquis.github.io)
-- 🌱 I’m currently learning more about Machine Learning Operations (MLOps)
+- 🌱 I'm currently learning more about Machine Learning Operations (MLOps)
+- 🎲 I like Chess and other strategy games
 - 💬 Ask me about mechanical watches
 - 📫 How to reach me: preferably by [e-mail](mailto:remy.marquis@gmail.com)
 - 😄 Pronouns: He/Him